LibriVox/librivox-ansible/doc/localdev.md

 > inside the guest machine:
 > 1. Network type is set to bridge
 > 2. Shared folder is created
-> 3. You have set the flag on the shared folder for creation of symlinks

-#### Disable IPv6

-From inside the VM, run:

-    ping6 www.google.com

-If that fails, you can skip to the next section.
-Otherwise, you need to disable
-IPv6:

-    echo 'net.ipv6.conf.all.disable_ipv6 = 1' > /etc/sysctl.d/01-disable-ipv6.conf
-    reboot

 #### Clone the repository

-Switch to the root user, install Git and exit to the normal user:
+Install Git and clone the `librivox-ansible` repository:

-    sudo su
-    apt install git
+    sudo apt install git
-    exit

-Inside your home directory clone the `librivox-ansible` repository:

     git clone https://github.com/librivox/librivox

-#### Run the scripts
+#### Run the installation script

-Switch to the `librivox-ansible/dev` directory and run the scripts one by one in the numbered order.
-These scripts will prepare the environment so Ansible can be installed.
-After which, the scripts will run the Ansible playbook that will install LibroVox on the guest machine.

-Some of the scripts have the name `root` in them.
-These need to be run by the root user (`su root`).
-For the other scripts, you need to exit root and run the script as the normal user.
+Run the `install-dev.sh` file to install LibriVox on the guest machine.
+Some of the commands need `sudo` to run so you will be asked for your password.
+The script will install LibriVox inside the guest machine using SSH (i.e., by accessing localhost using SSH).
+So, you will be asked to trust the remote (i.e., localhost) server.

-    cd librivox-ansible/dev
+    cd librivox-ansible
-    ./1-[script-name].sh
-    ./2-[script-name].sh
-    ./3-[script-name].sh
-    ./4-[script-name].sh

-You shouldn't see any errors while running the scripts.
-A few warnings might be about old libraries which is OK.
+    ./install-dev.sh

+The script will prepare the environment for installing LibriVox and make it accessible to the host system.

 #### Access LibriVox from the host system